Autism and the Human Podcast Transcript, Episode 1, Originally Published June 7, 2022

 There are both Mental and Physical liminal spaces.
 We’ve probably all read or watched a coming-of-age story.
 Think about a movie like It or a television show like Stranger Things, where twelve-year-olds face a monster that serves as a metaphor for the terror and confusion of transitioning into adulthood.
 The age of 12, when a child teeters on the precipice of adulthood, could be described as a Mental liminal space.
 It’s an age that feels frightening.

 Another non-physical liminal space forms when faced with life-changing events like divorce, job loss, or moving to a new place.
 These moments in life when catastrophic shifts occur, for bad or good, force us to examine our priorities.
 Some people call them “Existential crises,” as they cut all the way down to our existence.
+A brand new liminal space has come into my life in 2025.
+After 4 years of waiting on a list and another year in a program, I got bariatric surgery in November of 2024.
+In April of 2025, I am at the point where any more weight loss will make me smaller than I have ever been in my adult life.
+I find myself fearing the unknown of who I will be once I cross that line, but not wanting to stay on the previous side of the line either.
+Thus, I am existing in the liminal space between these two states.

 Up to this point, I’ve consciously decided to use a variety of vocabulary choices, specifically to prevent people from making assumptions about where I position myself before I have the chance to explain my preferences.

 “Person-first” versus “Identity-first” language is the center of the derailing discourse to which I already alluded.
 The “Person-first” position says that one’s personhood should be emphasized more than one’s “Condition.”
-They view Disability and autism through the Medical Model of Disability lens.
+It views Disability and autism through the Medical Model of Disability lens.
 In a later podcast episode, I will delve more into the Medical Model of Disability versus the Social Model of Disability.
 I will briefly outline the difference between the Medical and Social Models of Disability.
 In “Neuroqueer Heresies,” Nick Walker said that the medical model refers to “Disability” as an impairment or a defect in the body and/or mind.
 According to Walker, this model sees disability as something a person “has” rather than being essential to who they are (Walker, 61).

-I want to emphasize that most disabled people would prefer you don’t say “person with a disability.”
-Most autistic people would prefer you say “Autistic” or “Autistic Person” rather than “People with Autism.”
+I want to emphasize that disabled people often would prefer you do not say “person with a disability.”
+This is the case with most Autistic people.
 Saying “Autistic Person” rather than “Person with Autism” goes beyond framing autism through the social model of disability lens.
 Apart from recognizing autism as intrinsic to one’s identity, it is also an expression of community and culture.
 The language that sprang up with the concept of the Neurodiversity Paradigm also does this.
 I will be speaking rather briefly about this language today.
 I will expand on this topic in the next episode.

 Amy Sequenzia, a non-speaking Autistic, multiply disabled activist and writer, has written many articles about the Identity-first versus Person-First discourse.
-In “Person first language and ableism,” Sequenzia uses a quote from Lawrence-Carter Long to emphasize their reaction when people say things like they see the person, not the disability.
+In “Person first language and ableism,” Sequenzia used a quote from Lawrence-Carter Long to emphasize their reaction when people say things like they see the person, not the disability.
 Lawrence-Carter Long said, “If you ‘see the person not the disability’ you’re only getting half the picture.
 Broaden your perspective.
 You might be surprised by everything you’ve missed.
 DISABLED. #SayTheWord” (Sequenzia, 2016).

-The sad thing about our society is that “Dependency” is a dirty word.
+The sad thing about our society is that “Dependency” is treated as a dirty word.
 We see this attitude born out within the patriarchy, where women and children are considered subjects of men because they are dependent.
-The word “Disabled” is viewed negatively.
+The word “Disabled” is viewed negatively for the same reason.
 It is regarded as a synonym for “Dependent.”
-We see the term “Differently Abled” promoted as an alternative due to how desperate people are to disassociate themselves with the concept of dependency.
-It suggests that if a person tries hard enough, they might find a different set of processes to accomplish a task they are currently disabled from completing, causing them to depend on someone assisting them.
-So what happens when that isn’t the case?
-What happens when no workaround will allow an individual to accomplish a task other than depending on another person to assist them?
-What happens when society refuses to find means to Enable, which might reduce the Disablement some members of society experience?
-Do those people enter a state of subjectification, like the women and children who were thought to be the subjects of men because they were dependent?
+We see the term “Differently Abled” promoted as an alternative, due to how desperate people are to disassociate themselves with the concept of dependency.
+It suggests that if a person tried hard enough, they might find a different set of processes to accomplish a task they are currently disabled from completing, causing them to depend on someone assisting them.

-I’ve had difficulty using “Disabled” to refer to myself.
-It feels negative in a way Autistic does not.
-Autistic feels like a part of who I am.
-Disabled feels like something that is being done to me.
-Being “Invisibly Disabled” makes it worse.
+Circling back to matters of language, I used to have difficulty using “Disabled” to refer to myself.
+It felt negative in a way Autistic did not.
+Autistic felt like a part of who I was.
+Disabled felt like something that was being done to me.
+Being “Invisibly Disabled” made it worse.
 As an “Invisibly Disabled” person, I have discovered it can be downright scary to claim the word “Disabled.”
 I have been verbally attacked for using it, accused of diminishing the impact of the word by applying it to “Minor Inconveniences.”
-To this day, I find that I am slower to use the word “Disabled” than I am to use “Autistic.”
-I think this is because I’ve also seen people quicker to correct and discourage my use of this word than many other words that are part of this language debate.

-Amy Sequenzia summarized one argument people make for using “Person-first” language, “See the person, not the disability” (Sequenzia, 2016).
-This statement presumes Disability to be negative, also presuming the negativity of autism.
-It also seems to accomplish the opposite of what it aims to achieve.
-After all, how can someone claim to see us as people if they simultaneously ignore us?
+Amy Sequenzia summarized one argument people make for using “Person-first” language.
+She said the view is that people should see the person, not the disability (Sequenzia, 2016).
+This view presumes disability to be negative.
+It also presumes the negativity of autism.
+How can someone claim to see us as people if they simultaneously ignore us?
 This goes beyond just listening to us when we say we want “Identity-first language.”
 How can you claim to support us while also ignoring us when we tell you to call us Autistic?
-I can’t help thinking that it comes down to why disability has such negative connotations in our society.
-We aren’t supposed to be supported.
-We are supposed to be independent.
-If we cannot be independent, we are supposed to…..Well, that’s the question, right?
-What is the end of that sentence?
-Are we supposed to adapt?
-Overcome?
-Disappear?
-There are arguments out there for all three.

 Regardless, as Sequenzia points out, we don’t go around saying someone is a “Person with womanness” or a “Person with Indigenousness.”
 We don’t refer to someone as a “Person with Doctorness” or a “Person with blackness.”
 When viewed this way, it seems equally ridiculous that we’d refer to someone as a “Person with Autism.”
 Sequenzia responded to the idea that disabled people are much more than their disability by saying, “You will try to say that a disability does not define me.
 How do you know it doesn’t?
 I define myself and my disability does define me.
 You are being ableist by telling me how I should feel about being Disabled” (Sequenzia, n.d.).

 On the other hand, I have not always lived up to the ideal of independence.
 Being a single parent isn’t easy, especially when the children are young.
 I needed help.
 Some people would see admitting to needing help as an admission of failure.
 I think it is an acknowledgment of my limitations.
 I struggled with depression, anxiety, and executive functioning when my children were younger.
 Getting help from family made me a better parent.
+I needed help when I was in that Student Services position.
+I was not equipped to do all parts of a three-person job.
+The more I didn’t ask for help, the worse I looked.
+On the other hand, asking for help did not seem to get me anywhere either because what I asked for and how I asked for it was viewed as aggressive rather than assertive. .

 My functionality fluctuates.
 I like to think that I’ve become steadily more consistent.
-At this point in my life, I am 15 years clear of my abusive marriage, the parent of teenagers who make my life pretty easy as opposed to young children, and a seasoned teacher.
+At this point in my life, I am 15 years clear of my abusive marriage, the parent of young adults who are living independently, and a seasoned teacher.
 My circumstances allow me to function more consistently as a “Mary” these days rather than as a “Joan.”
-If I follow through with Cynthia Kim’s analogy, being more of a Joan is not inherently negative compared to being a Mary.
+However, I was pretty depressed between September of 2024 and January of 2025 when I felt I was far more of a “Joan.”
+On the other hand, there is nothing inherently wrong with being a Joan compared to a Mary.
+Who among us can say that their ability to function in the world has never faltered or failed when their circumstances have changed?

 On the other hand, “Autism Speaks” tweeted on July 22, 2019: